Leehyowon/CURLY-FORTNIGHT/README.md

 ## HISTORY

 CURLY-FORTNIGHT is based on a website, http://cse.hanyang.ac.kr.
 Although it is official website of my department, it just was not being managed efficiently.
 When you visit that website, you can see that informations have not changed since 2013.
+Therefore we decided to make our own official website, that is in good hands!

 ## REQUIREMENTS (CURRENT VERSION)
 Textcube supports various environments.
 However, you need at least one webserver supporting PHP environments, one database engine